-Sheffield based Special Quality Alloys (SQA), part of the Special Steel Group formed in 1925, is a market leader in the supply of nickel-based superalloys and speciality steels in ingots, forged and rolled stock as well as finished components.
+Sheffield based Special Quality Alloys (SQA), part of the Special Steel Group formed in 1925, are a market leader in the supply of nickel-based superalloys and speciality steels in ingots, forged and rolled stock as well as finished components.

 The primary process in the preparation of these tough materials is sawing, with the largest and most difficult materials being cut to size on a new Danobat CP650A CNC bandsaw supplied and engineered by sawing specialist, Prosaw.